isomerpages/mci-scai/index.md

   - infopic:
       title: For the Global Good
       id: infopic
-      description: Centered on the theme "For the Global Good," SCAI serves as a guiding light, navigating the path for AI to foster positive change in societies worldwide.
+      description: Centred on the theme "For the Global Good," SCAI serves as a guiding light, navigating the path for AI to foster positive change in societies worldwide.
       button: Learn more